EberlyODL/phys211/relating-position-and-velocity.md

 ** Some might say, but what if when I first read the chapter, I read the example problem?
 How can I do them for real after that?

-It most probably does not matter, redo the example problem the next day or even earlier than that with the method above.
+It most probably does not matter, redo the example problems the next day or even earlier than that with the method above.
 Just by reading (or by watching a video online), you do not really assimilate the material so you will forget it anyhow.

 ## Uniform Motion

 Anne-Sylvie Deutsch is a former graduate student at Penn State (now its Dr. Deutsch).
-She will help me demonstrates some of the physics that we will see in this course through some (something silly demonstration video)
+She will help me demonstrates some of the physics that we will see in this course through some (something silly) demonstration videos.

 The simplest kind of motion to analyze is the one of constant velocity, constant speed and direction.
 This is called uniform motion.